 - 2. Physiological Profile Assessment: this test assesses common falls risk factors such as vision, sensation, reaction time, muscle strength and balance.
 This will be tested only at the School of Physiotherapy visit. - 3.
-Parkinson's disease clinical assessment: we will conduct a motor examination using the Movement Disorders Society Unified Parkinson's Disease Rating Scale, to understand the extent of any motor impairment you may have that are related to Parkinson's disease.
-This will be tested only at the School of Physiotherapy visit. - 4.
 Balance tests: these are physical tests of balance, such as standing on one leg, reaching forwards or to the floor, or timing how fast you can stand up and sit down.
-These will be tested first at the School of Physiotherapy visit and then via videoconference at home. - 5.
+These will be tested first at the School of Physiotherapy visit and then via videoconference at home. - 4.
 Walking tests: these are physical tests of walking, such as seeing how fast you can walk a short distance or turn around.
 These will be tested first at the School of Physiotherapy visit and then via videoconference at home.